Personal Bitcoin Self-Custody Guidance

 Sending to the wrong address

 Bitcoin transactions cannot be reversed.
-A mistake during a transfer, including a small test send, can result in total and permanent loss.
+A mistake during any transfer can result in total and permanent loss.

 Phishing and social engineering